PostHog/posthog.com/contents/blog/introducing-hogql.md

 ### Custom SQL insights

 Of course, the most powerful way to leverage HogQL within PostHog is via the new SQL insight type.
-This gives you direct SQL access to your data in PostHog, so you can create custom tables, visualizations, and more.
+This gives you direct SQL access to your data in PostHog, so you can create custom table insights that answer complex questions.

 For example, while you can use a retention insight to discover which **features** keep users coming back for more, you could build an SQL insight to find which **users** keep coming back, and identify outliers.